jj5/kickass-crypto/README.md

 it does, such as always returning a properly typed boolean value.

 Not needing to write out and declare the types on the interface of the default implementation also makes implementation and debugging easier, as there's less code to write.
+(Also I find the syntax for return types a bit ugly and have a preference for avoiding it when possible, but that's a trivial matter.)

 Ordinarily users of this code will only call the main function `is_valid_settings()`, and anyone implementing new code only needs to override `do_is_valid_settings()`.